Hopac/Hopac/Docs/Programming.md

 excursion with the workflow notation.
 I have a number of reasons for this:

 * Using the combinators directly usually leads to more concise code.
-* I find that I often find it easier to understand the code when it is written with the monadic combinators.
+* I often find it easier to understand the code when it is written with the monadic combinators.
-* There are many very commonly used monadic combinators, e.g. **|>>** that do not have a corresponding workflow builder function and notation and use of those combinators leads to faster code.
+* There are many very commonly used monadic combinators, e.g. **|>>** and **>>&amp;**, that do not have a corresponding workflow builder function and notation and use of those combinators leads to faster code.
 * Using the combinators directly I can often avoid some unnecessary **delay** operations the workflow notation introduces for safety reasons.

 I'm afraid that to fully explain all of these issues would require quite a bit of writing and I think that there are more interesting things to tell about Hopac, so I'll skip it for now.
-In the remainder of this document I will be writing Hopac code in the way that I prefer to write it.
+In the remainder of this document I will be writing Hopac code in my preferred way.
 If you prefer to make more use of the workflow notation, you could consider it as an exercise to convert the examples to use the workflow notation.
 If you do that, make sure that you properly retain tailcall properties of the original snippets.

 Before we continue, I'd just like to show you the below rewrite of the updatable storage cells using those monadic combinators directly.